Control of Pests and Diseases

 Control

-If the damage by termites is minimum it has to be removed and for chemical treatment 1-2 mls of “Itdakloprid 20% “ dissolved in 1L of water and the plant should be submerged for about 3 minutes.
+If the damage by termites is minimum it has to be removed and for chemical treatment, 1-2 mls of “Itdakloprid 20% “ dissolved in 1L of water and the plant should be submerged for about 3 minutes.

 This attacks plants up to 5 years of age.
 The insect lives in the unopened long leaves.
-Long lines and spots will get visible and become brown coloured and dried up later.
+Long lines and spots will get visible and become brown-coloured and dried up later.

 Control

-Chemical treatment is injecting in to the shoot Carbosalfan 3ml diluted in I L of water .
+Chemical treatment is injecting into the shoot Carbosalfan 3ml diluted in I L of water.

 Here the shoot shall get seriously damaged resulting in withering of the growth and delay in flowering.
 The area of the shoot shall get damaged and if the small plants get attacked the shoots shall get withered away or become crooked.